Ever wish for a grinder that just really seems to get it when it comes to producing great coffee?

 Breville Smart Pro Details

-With this new model, Breville took their existing line of grinders and examined every possible way they could be expanded and improved upon.
+With this new model, Breville took the existing line of their top burr grinders and examined every possible way they could be expanded and improved upon.

 What they’ve come up with is truly one of the most efficient, powerful, and smart machines that we’ve seen out there.